 Timesheets is a tool to track and report employee time.
 It can be used via web, iOS, Android and desktop applications, chatbot integrated with Hangouts and Slack, and action on Google Assistant.
 Since there are many types of apps available, there are also a lot of diverse data to track.
 The data are collected via Revolt Analytics, stored in Amazon S3, and processed with AWS Glue and Amazon SageMaker.
 The results of the analysis are stored in Amazon RDS and are used to build visual reports in Google Data Studio.
 This architecture is presented in the graph above.

 In the following paragraphs, I will briefly describe each of the Big Data tools used in this architecture.

-Revolt can be installed on any infrastructure chosen by you.
+Revolt can be installed on any infrastructure you choose.
 This approach gives you total control over costs and tracked events.
 In the Timesheets case presented in this article, it was built on AWS infrastructure.
-Thanks to the full access to the data storage, product owners can easily get insights into their application and use that data in other systems.
+Thanks to full access to the data storage, product owners can easily get insights into their application and use that data in other systems.

 Revolt SDKs are added to every component of the Timesheets’ system, which consists of: